Dove Cameron Shares A Sultry Photo Showing Her Posing In Lacy See-Through Top

-Dove Cameron is thanking fans for their support by sharing a sultry post that showed off her see-through shirt.
+Dove Cameron thanked fans for their support by sharing a sultry post that showed off her see-through shirt.

-The actress and singer took to Instagram on Wednesday to share the post that thanked supporters for helping her reach 2 million views on the music video for “We Belong,” her latest single.
-Cameron posed next to a sculpture for the series of photos, shooting sultry looks toward the camera while showing off the lacy top that showed off plenty of skin underneath.
+The actress and singer took to Instagram on Wednesday to share a post that thanked supporters for helping her reach 2 million views on the music video for “We Belong,” her latest single.
+Cameron posed next to a sculpture for the series of photos, shooting sultry looks toward the camera while wearing a lacy top that showed off plenty of skin underneath.

 The post was a big hit with Cameron’s 38.2 million followers, racking up close to 700,000 likes in less than an hour.
-Many congratulated her on hitting the milestone for her new song, and doing it so quickly.
+Many congratulated her on hitting the milestone for her new song and doing it so quickly.
 The video was uploaded to YouTube just a week ago, but already managed to top more than a quarter of a million likes.

 “Congrats angel!!!” one person wrote.

-“Well deserved,” added another.
+“Well deserved,” another added.

 Others had compliments for the Disney Channel star’s striking good looks.